alex-noble-1337/JobsExtended/ideas.md

 	Remote Navigation Controller; remotely controls navigation terminal OR Shuttle Navigation Controller Trustbuilding; while in a shuttle gain passive buff?
 OR Helmsman
+Quatermaster
+	In crysis should function excaly as mechanic but without repair bonuses he should have all of production perks from vanilla 1st tree -
+		Ammo restock and crafting
+	2nd tree -
+		tinkerer and hull sealer
+	3rd tree -
+		Resuplyer? making misc stuff like oxygen and etc Tree that allows you to create reciepies for class items for a price

 Diver
 	Balista gun  - better hapoon gun. - 4st offenive tier, class weapon. added velocity pack a punch